ntua-el20098/ntua-Analysis-and-Design-of-Information-Systems/README.md

 	node.id=worker_<worker_number>
 	node.data-dir=/var/lib/presto/data

-An important detail is that in any configuration of workers tested **one of the workers will always be the coordinator Presto container** which is configured to work both as coordinator and worker e.g. For three active workers we will have the PrestoDB coordinator and 2 more Presto container with the files of this section mounted into their appropriate directories.
+An important detail is that in any configuration of workers tested **one of the workers will always be the coordinator Presto container** which is configured to work both as coordinator and worker e.g. For three active workers we will have the PrestoDB coordinator and two more Presto containers with the files of this section mounted into their appropriate directories.

 ### Docker-Compose
 ----------------------------------